Skip to content

 Organisation

-HEINEKEN UK carries out an assessment on an annual basis against the HEINEKEN Tax Control Framework to identify any potential improvements that could be made regarding tax risk management.
+HUK carries out an assessment on an annual basis against the HEINEKEN Tax Control Framework to identify any potential improvements that could be made regarding tax risk management.

 We do not condone, encourage or support tax evasion.
 Any ethical and compliance concerns may be raised through HEINEKEN’s Speak Up channels.
 When facing a conflict, employees are bound by the Code of Conduct.

-The approach towards dealings with HMRC
+Approach towards dealings with HMRC

 We seek to develop strong relations with HMRC based on respect, transparency and trust.
 We are committed to a collaborative approach to our dealings with HMRC.